Vojtěch I of Pernštejn: Life

 Shortly after his father's death, Vojtěch and his brother Jan sided with the Utraquists.
 This may have been the reason why he lost the post of High Hofmeister, which King Louis II of Bohemia and Hungary temporarily gave to Charles I, Duke of Münsterberg-Oels.
-Nevertheless, the King confirmed Vojtěch later that year as pledge holder of several possessions in eastern Bohemia, including Kunětice Mountain Castle, and assured him he would only lose those possessions if the original owners redeemed their loans.
+Nevertheless, the King confirmed Vojtěch later that year as pledge holder of several possessions in eastern Bohemia, including Kunětická hora Castle, and assured him he would only lose those possessions if the original owners redeemed their loans.
 In this case, the original owner had been Opatovice Monastery, which had been destroyed during the Hussite wars, this confirmation virtually assured that Vojtěch would be allowed to keep these possessions.

 Although Vojtěch had lost he post of High Hofmeister, he still exerted considerable influence until King Louis II died in 1526.
 Vojtěch was considered a candidate to succeed him, along with Charles I of Münsterberg-Oels, Frederick II of Legnica and Zdeňek Lev of Rožmitál.
 Among the foreign candidates, Vojtěch supported the Wittelsbach candidate, Louis X. When the Habsburg candidate, Ferdinand I was elected, Vojtěch changed sides and supported him.
 Ferdinand then appointed Vojtěch Landeshauptmann of Bohemia.

 In 1527, Vojtěch acquired more possessions in eastern Bohemia, including Náchod and Nové Město nad Metují, where a Renaissance castle built by Vojtěch still stands.
 In 1531, he acquired the pledge over Kolín, also in eastern Bohemia.
 Vojtěch was a notable art lover.
 He built castles in Renaissance style and furnished them and decorated them with precious wall paintings.

 He died in 1534 in Prague and was buried in a marble Sarcophagus in the St. Bartholomew's Church in Pardubice.
 Since he had no male heir, his brother Jan IV inherited his entire estate, except for a small share for Vojtěch's daughters.
 Vojtěch's widow, Johanka of Wartenberg, received Nové Město nad Metují as her widow seat, however, she died two years later.